chigurusameeksha/EduCore/README.md

 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request.

-Please ensure that you've read and adhered to our [Code of Conduct](https://tsmart.com/code-of-conduct) before contributing.

 ## License

-Tsmart is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Educore is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Deployment

-Tsmart can be deployed on a cloud service or on-premises server.
+Educore can be deployed on a cloud service or on-premises server.
 For easy scalability and maintenance, we recommend using a cloud-based solution like AWS, Google Cloud, or Azure.
 You can deploy the microservices using containerization technologies like Docker and Kubernetes.

 Before deploying to a production environment, ensure that you have configured the necessary environment variables with appropriate values, such as API keys, database connection strings, and other sensitive information.

 ## Technology Stack

-Tsmart is built using modern technologies and frameworks to ensure optimal performance and maintainability.
+Educore is built using modern technologies and frameworks to ensure optimal performance and maintainability.
 The main components of our tech stack include:

 - Node.js: The backend is powered by Node.js, which provides a scalable and efficient runtime environment for building server-side applications.
 - Express.js: We use Express.js as the web application framework to handle routing, middleware, and API endpoints.
-- MongoDB: Tsmart utilizes MongoDB as the NoSQL database for storing student progress, content metadata, and user preferences.
+- MongoDB: Educore utilizes MongoDB as the NoSQL database for storing student progress, content metadata, and user preferences.
 - Machine Learning: To enable personalized content recommendations, we leverage machine learning algorithms and data analysis techniques.
 - React: The frontend, if applicable, is developed using React, a popular JavaScript library for building user interfaces.
 - Redux: If required, we use Redux for state management, ensuring a predictable and scalable application state.

 ## Testing

-Tsmart includes a comprehensive test suite to ensure the reliability and functionality of the microservices.
+Educore includes a comprehensive test suite to ensure the reliability and functionality of the microservices.
 We employ unit testing, integration testing, and end-to-end testing to validate the app's behavior.

 To run the tests, use the following command: